-The point of Table Three above is that a price cap greatly reduces the price an LSE would be willing to pay for a call option.
+The point of Table One above is that a price cap greatly reduces the price an LSE would be willing to pay for a call option.
 For example, with the levels and variation of prices seen this year, an LSE might pay $42,938 for protection against prices at or above $100/MWH next June and July.
 However, with the artificial reduction in the price level and variability promised with a price cap of $250, the option value falls 61% to $16,923.
 As expected, a price cap of $250 would wipe out consumer interest in the option with a $250 strike price.

 In effect, through the price caps, an ISO or another government agency would be offering the same risk protection of a call option for free.
 A $250/MWH price cap would appear to offer the same risk protection as a call option and to do so at no charge.
 In truth, the risk remains and consumers will bear the cost nonetheless.
-For example, if a price greater than $250 must be paid to assure supply, the ISO will make emergency purchases and pass that high cost on to the consumers.
-Or, if higher cost supply is not procured, consumers will bear the cost in the form of unmet needs including lost industrial production.
-Moreover, A private market for risk mitigation has the advantage that (a) only those who want protection pay and (b) competition minimizes the cost.
+For example, if a price greater than $250 must be paid to assure supply, the ISO will still make emergency purchases and pass that high cost on to the consumers.
+Signs from California indicate that electricity customers will ultimately have to pay the costs of imposing price caps.
+The California ISO paid $101 million for 159,098 MW of emergency power procured from out-of-state during the summer of 2000, a large increase over the $0.8 million paid in 1999.
+Southern California Edison recently announced its intention to increase short-term debt to cover the shortfall between its electricity costs and revenues from customers.
+If price caps are imposed and higher cost supply is not procured to meet shortages, consumers will bear the cost in the form of unmet needs, including lost industrial production.
+Moreover, a private market for risk mitigation has the advantage that (a) only those who want protection pay and (b) competition minimizes the cost.
 Price caps stifle the emergence of such a market.

 V. ANECDOTAL EVIDENCE ON THE PRICE LEVELS NEEDED TO ACHIEVE A DEMAND-SIDE RESPONSE TO PRICE SPIKES